 - loosening or breaking of the plate and screws

 - delayed union, where the fracture does not heal in a normal period of time

 How soon will I recover?

-You should be able to go home after 1 to 3 days.
+You should be able to go home on the same day.

-Spend most of the time during the first 2 weeks with your leg raised so that the swelling settles.
+Spend most of the time during the first 2 weeks with your leg raised on pillows or a footstool so that the swelling settles.

 It can take several months before you are able to return to all your normal activities.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.